dingo-actual/om/readme.md

 - Cache-able context
 - Multi-pass memory transformer
 - Ability to handle sequences of characters, or sequences of tokens
-- Reduced dependence on tokenizer through use of initial convolutional layers
+- Reduced dependence on tokenizer through use of initial n-gram embedding layers

 [Top](#om-llm)